piterjov/webpack-react-zipping/README.md

+1. npm install
-# `npm run zip` - command that copies all images from images folder to source zip_files/source and create a zip file from it.
+2. `npm run zip` - command that copies all images from images folder to source zip_files/source and create a zip file from it.